 New assets purchased by way of an official University Purchase Order or payment made through the Accounts Payable section are automatically identified as part of the operational processing within the Finance Directorate.
-Assets received by way of donation, construction or purchased by University issued Corporate Cards with a value in excess of $5,000 must be the subject of advice from the nominated responsible officer within each Portfolio/Faculty or Section.
+Assets received by way of donation, construction or purchased by University issued Corporate Cards with a value in excess of $5,000 must be the subject of advice from the nominated responsible officer within each Portfolio/School or Section.
 An Asset Acquisition Form is available on the Finance Forms page.

 a.
 Donated Assets - assets donated to the University with a value in excess of $5,000 must be entered into the Asset Register.
 Advice by way of a completed Asset Acquisition Form must be provided to the Associate Director, Financial Accounting & Systems.